gtxistxgao/SQLParser/README.md

 where ...
 ```

+Besides, the boolean relations in "where" part will only be "and".
+The output will be a abstract syntax tree (AST) as "AST.xml".

+### Work flow

 The work should be down by the following flow:

 ```
 program jj file -> program Main.java -> compile .jj file -> compile .java files
 ```

-Besides, the boolean relations in "where" part will only be "and".
-The output will be a abstract syntax tree (AST) as "AST.xml".
-An example is shown as below:
+Then we can use the Parser.
+In the following sections, I will explain how to design the .jj file and how to use Main.java to CALL the method in the Parser class.
+First I will show a demo example of the program, then I will explain how to program the parser.

 ## Example